 Your files are stored in two data centers in Switzerland.
 One is located in a former military bunker deep in the mountains.
-Because they’re in Switzerland, your files fall under the protection of Swiss privacy laws, which are among the best in the world.
+Because they’re in Switzerland, your files fall under the protection of Swiss privacy laws, which are among the best cloud privacy laws in the world.

 Files are copied three times and stored in both data centers.
 The centers employ 24/7 surveillance and have automatic alarms.
 They also undergo external vulnerability checks by leading security experts to ensure their safety.

 SecureSafe offers two-factor authentication to protect your account in case someone steals your password.

 Plus, business users get versioning, which lets you have multiple versions of the same file and enables you to retrieve your files if you get hit by a ransomware attack.